 There are great agencies and freelancers that focus on helping crowdfunding campaigns.
 There are also a group of people selling snake oil.
 I think it is best to self-educate yourself in the strategy so you know who you need to hire.

 Make sure to check references and call past clients.
 It is easy to promise a successful campaign but much harder to deliver.

 Some agencies or freelancers offer to take a job for a lower fee and then get a percent of the total amount raised.
 This can help reduce the cost for you and better align their goals with yours.
 Just make sure that they must also meet a list of pre-defined activities to collect their percent.

 30. Follow Up

 Make sure to follow up in every stage of the process.
-See if they know when the article will go live or if there is anything else they need from you.
+Respond to media inquiries immediately.
+Follow-up with additional or new information.
+If an article is in-process, ask if the journalist knows when the article will go live or if there is anything else they need from you.

 You want to keep the process moving without nagging.
 The key here is to be helpful and not annoying.

 Well, that’s it for now.
 A nice tidy list of 30 items to get the press attention you need to for a successful campaign.
 It might seem intimidating at first, but if you follow these tips, you’ll be well on your way to the top 2% of crowdfunding campaigns.